patrickkunka/easydropdown/README.md

 | `function` | `null`  |

 An optional callback function to be invoked whenever the dropdown is opened.

+See the [Callbacks](https://demos.kunkalabs.com/easydropdown/15-callbacks.html) demo for a working example.

 ##### Example: Adding an `onOpen` callback